sslaia/niaswiki/README.md

 # niaswiki

+## Attention

+Due to keystore conflict this app has been deprecated.
+The new app is now called wikinias (Wiki Nias).
+The new repository is at https://github.com/sslaia/wikinias

+Thanks.

 An app for Nias Wikipedia, Wiktionary and Wikibooks.
 Get it from Play Store:

 <a href="https://play.google.com/store/apps/details?id=com.blogspot.niaswiki"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge.png" height="80pt"/></a>